JeeWeetje/iot-workshop/Azure.md

 Starting an Azure Stream Analytics job will take some time.
 After starting, all telemetry from the IoT Hub will be passed on to the Event Hub.
 And that telemetry will each time trigger an Azure Function.

 *Note: This is the simplest example of Stream Analytics usage.
-More indept usage is available [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*
+More indept usage is described [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*

 ## Create an Azure Function

+Follow these steps to create an Azure Function.
+An Azure function is actually a real function, a couple of lines of code, which is triggered by certain events and can output the result of the code to other services.
+Azure Functions run 'serverless': you just write and upload your code and only pay for the number of times it is executed, the compute time and the amount of memory used.
+Our Azure Function created will be triggered by a new event in the Event Hub.